DI-Minecraft-Launcher/DMCL/README.md

 No plugin API is provided.

 ## Download
-Download the latest version [from the official website](https://hmcl.huangyuhui.net/download)
+Download the latest version in the Release page.

 Note: Github releases are outdated.